There are very few artists these days that get me really excited about the prospect of a new release, but Jens Lekman is one of them.

 The Cherry Trees Are Still In Blossom is the reworked version of You’re So Silent Jens which was in itself a grab bag of EPs and random tracks, including the above-mentioned “Black Cab”.

-The Linden Trees Are Still In Bloom is the reworked version of Night Falls Over Kortedala and includes new versions of two of my favourite Jens songs ever – “Shirin” and “Your Arms Around Me.”
+The Linden Trees Are Still In Blossom is the reworked version of Night Falls Over Kortedala and includes new versions of two of my favourite Jens songs ever – “Shirin” and “Your Arms Around Me.”

 Both of the original albums had fallen out of circulation because of licensing issues.
 Jens was a bit of a magpie when it came to samples and, in the face of falling revenues, record companies just aren’t recognising the informal email agreements he got from artists to use them.